 There are three reasons why this rarely proves to be true.

-The first is that the UK is a very big market for any company (the fifth largest in the world, as measured by GDP) and few, if any, would forego the chance to make profits here even if they had to pay more tax on those profits.
+First, the UK is a very big market for any company (the fifth largest in the world, as measured by GDP) and few, if any, would forego the chance to make profits here even if they had to pay more tax on those profits.
 Google have, for example, said that: if they don’t pay tax it is only because the rules allow that outcome.
-They have said if the rules were different they would pay more and that any rational company would do the same, as there would still be money to be made in the UK.
+They have said if the rules were different they would pay more and that any rational company would do the same.

 By and large, tax rates have little effect on where the vast majority of corporations do business, although they can have a significant effect on where an unprincipled minority of corporations claim (to tax authorities) to do business!